Hello World

 Image of the Voyager Golden Record.
 Courtesy NASA/JPL-Caltech

-For connoisseurs: a wonderful lecture by Carl Sagan himself on the Golden Record
+For connoisseurs: a wonderful lecture by Carl Sagan himself about the Golden Record